 Be Flexible on Picking Your Move Day

-Weekends generally fill up faster for moving companies and often it’s at higher hourly rate.
-If you can move during the middle of the week, you will have more options and will save money.
+Weekends generally fill up faster for moving companies and often it’s at a higher hourly rate.
+If you can move in the middle of the week, you will have more options and will save money.

 Look for Free Boxes

 A few weeks before you begin the packing process to save money and waste less.
 That gives you plenty of time to peruse craigslist and local grocery and liquor stores.
 Start saving up old newspapers as well to avoid buying packing paper for your fragile items.
 The Bridgetown team also has 5 wardrobe boxes for our customers to use during their move at no additional cost.

 Think outside of the cardboard box and ask friends if they have reusable plastic totes that you can use and return.
 There are also companies that have reusable boxes for rent, which can be cheaper than purchasing them.

 Organize During Packing

 Our crew of experienced movers works hard to make sure move day goes by without a hitch.
 However, there are things you can do beforehand to expedite the move process to save money.
 Labeling boxes, getting appliances ready, and having a clear floor plan in mind at the new place will help save time.
 Check out our tips of things to do before the movers arrive.

 Avoid unnecessary replacement costs by ensuring everything is packed safely.
 Haphazardly packing dishes and other fragile belongings at the last minute, increase the chance of breakage.
 Even the most careful movers can’t guarantee that the boxes won’t jostle in the truck during transit.
 This makes proper packing and stacking inside the box essential.
 Check out our blog post on proper packing techniques if you have any questions.

 Break Down the Furniture